 In winter, many longer and more interesting trails are closed, unavailable or dangerous.
 That’s why we chose a glacier trekking with an ice cave with a guide.
 The tour was expensive, 13990 ISK per person, which is over 100 EUR.
 Was it worth it?

 YES.
 Without a doubt, trekking on a glacier is Iceland’s top attraction and I would say it was the most beautiful thing I’ve seen in my life.
 While walking on the blue ice, surrounded by mountains I was seriously thinking if I’ll ever see anything more beautiful than that.

 The ice cave wasn’t as stunning as the hike itself.
 The ice was dusty, the cave was small.
 If you consider buying such trip, make sure it includes trekking, not a cave only.
-In the summer, caves aren’t available but a glacier hike is still an option I HIGHLY recommend.
+If you decide on a summer trip, for example visiting Iceland in June, caves won’t available but a glacier hike is still an option I HIGHLY recommend.
 You can choose a three hour or five hour option